Chapter 32 : Halloween

 He shook his head, “I don’t know.”

 Suddenly it got weird between us.
-It felt like all the air was being sucked out of the corridor and I prayed he wouldn’t try to make another move on me like he did in the Astronomy Tower.
+It felt like all the air was being sucked out of the corridor and I had to break eye contact.
+I prayed he wouldn’t try to make another move on me like he did in the Astronomy Tower.

 “Are you sure you’ll be alright?” he then asked.
 “Do you want me to walk you down to the Feast?”